-Tutorial: Create a Web Application Firewall policy on Azure Front Door using the Azure portal
+Tutorial: Create a WAF policy on Azure Front Door by using the Azure portal

-This tutorial shows you how to create a basic Azure Web Application Firewall (WAF) policy and apply it to a front-end host at Azure Front Door.
+This tutorial shows you how to create a basic web application firewall (WAF) policy and apply it to a front-end host at Azure Front Door.

 In this tutorial, you learn how to:

 First, create a basic WAF policy with the managed Default Rule Set (DRS) by using the Azure portal.

 In the upper-left side of the screen, select Create a resource.
 Search for WAF, select Web Application Firewall (WAF), and select Create.

 On the Basics tab of the Create a WAF policy page, enter or select the following information and accept the defaults for the remaining settings.

 Setting Value Policy for Select Global WAF (Front Door).
 Front door tier Select between Classic, Standard, and Premium tiers.
 Subscription Select your Azure subscription.
 Resource group Select your Azure Front Door resource group name.
 Policy name Enter a unique name for your WAF policy.
 Policy state Set as Enabled.